 Whether you buy bud, edibles, or concentrates, you’ll see the THC content in percentage or milligrams on the label or packaging.
 This figure refers to the potency of the strain.
 The higher it is, the stronger the weed.

 For example, a product labelled with 20% THC or 200 mg/g would contain 200 milligrams of THC per gram.
 You’ll never find weed that has 100% THC because marijuana plants consist of other compounds besides THC, but you can find potent strains if you know where to look.
-In Canada, the average THC content is anywhere from 15% to 30%.
+In Canada, the average THC content is ranges from 15% to 30%.

 Grams vs. Ounces

 A gram is a unit of measurement equal to one-thousandth of a kilogram and is used widely in dispensaries to weigh smaller amounts of product.
-Though weed measurements are centred on the ounce, the gram is the smallest and most common measurement for buying cannabis.
+Though weed measurements are often centred on the ounce, the gram is the smallest and most common measurement for buying cannabis.

 For instance, if you want to try a new strain and only want enough for a joint or two, you can ask for one or two grams.
 Most of the pre-rolled joints sold at dispensaries are filled with a gram of weed, but some retailers offer shorter joints with a half-gram or quarter-gram.

-It’s not advised to own more than an ounce of cannabis at one time because law enforcement equates possession of massive amounts with an intent to sell, which is illegal unless you’re an authorized dispensary.
+- Tip: It’s not advised to own more than an ounce of cannabis at one time because law enforcement equates possession of massive amounts with an intent to sell, which is illegal unless you’re an authorized dispensary.

 Pricing and Weed Rating System